Comment

 FROM instruction

 For each Dockerfile FROM is an instruction that you will see in the beginning.
 The only exception may be ARG instructions but you will learn about their purpose later on.
 The FROM instruction specifies the base image you want to use.
-While using this instruction, the repository name must be set using lowercase letters.
+Note that Docker image names must be lowercase.

 Except for the ARG and comments the FROM instruction can be preceded by the escape parser directive.